-Many homeowners usually request for electrical inspection when they realize that there is a major electrical fault.
-They think that electrical inspection is an expensive and time-consuming process.
+Many homeowners usually require an electrical inspection when they realize that there is a major electrical fault.
+Most think that an electrical inspection is an expensive and time-consuming process.
 However, that is not true.
-Electrical inspection a simple but very important process that may reveal potential problems that your home electrical is facing.
+Electrical inspection is a simple, but very important process that may reveal potential electrical problems in your home electrical.
 As they say, prevention is better than cure.
 If you can detect problems on time, then it will be much easier and cheaper to fix them.
-The main aim of electrical inspection is to help find out if your home electrical system is in a good state or if it needs to be repaired.
+The main aim of an electrical inspection is to help find out if your home electrical system is in a good state, or if it needs to be repaired.
 In this article, we are going to discuss what happens during an electrical inspection.

 When is electrical inspection needed?